vimanga-x64/NASA-Hackathon-Weather_APP/README.md

 3.  **Choose Activities**: Use the "Activities" dropdown to select one or more activities you are interested in.
 4.  **Get Prediction**: Click the "Predict" button.
 5.  **View Recommendation**: A recommendation card will appear in the sidebar with a rating, weather details, and reasons for the prediction.
-6.  **Explore Map Layers**: Drag weather widgets from the "Weather Widgets" section onto the map to see live data overlays.
+6.  **Explore Map Layers**: Drag weather widgets from the "Weather Widgets" section onto the map to tailor your prediction (i.e., if you only need precipitation or temperature).
 Active layers can be managed in the "Active Widgets" list.